McMichael Creek in Pennsylvania

 Local plan

-Start with PFBC stocking and regulation sources, Brodhead Watershed trail information, the local weather point, and one legal access choice.
+Start with PFBC stocking and rule sources, Brodhead Watershed trail information, the local weather point, and one legal access choice.
 Fish short, careful drifts through pockets, shaded edges, and small pools.

 Backup water